Vonng/pigsty/templates/README.md

 ## Customization

 You can provide your own templates for cluster provision.
 Just fork existing examples and make your own modifications.
-Note that templates are really ansible jinja2 templates, so some of the variables will be passed via `{{ jinjia2 }}` syntax.
+Note that templates are ansible jinja2 templates, some variables will be passed with `{{ jinjia2 }}` syntax.
 To use a customized provision template, passing following variables (by group_vars, inventory vars, or extra args) to `postgres.yml` playbook

 ```yaml